Gl13ch/Shutterable/README.md

 https://nameless-taiga-60874.herokuapp.com/photos

 ## Known Issues
-1.When a user makes a tag it comes out as a string, not individual items in an array.
+1. When a user makes a tag it comes out as a string, not individual items in an array.

-## Other Goals
+## Features to Implement
-1.The photo sizes currently have no functionality.
+1. The photo sizes currently have no functionality.
-2.I couldn't get the input file to work.
+2. Use input type file for images
+3. Ability to edit user's profiles